 Is Intoxication a Defense to DWI?

 Intoxication is listed in defenses in Section 8.04 of the Texas Penal Code.
 There are two kinds of intoxication.
 There is voluntary intoxication and involuntary intoxication, and neither are defenses to a DWI charge.
 There are many other substances that can lead to an arrest for DWI, not just alcohol.
 Some controlled substances that are illegal and are deemed to have no medical value (such as, cocaine, heroin, or methamphetamine) can lead to a DWI.
 Other controlled substances that are deemed to have medical value (such as, prescription drugs like alprazolam) can also lead to a DWI.
 However, entitlement to use prescription drugs is not a defense.
 That means that is not a defense to intoxication if you have a prescription, and you are taking the prescribed amount (of benzodiazepines, for example).
 The state can and will argue that you’ve lost the normal use of your physical and mental faculties.[iii]
-Here is the language from the statute, please see Section 8.04 of the Texas Penal Code.
+For the language from the statute, please see Section 8.04 of the Texas Penal Code.

 Voluntary intoxication is not a defense to DWI, and it would be absurd if it were.
 Almost everyone charged would claim this as a defense.
 Furthermore, involuntary intoxication is also not a defense based on appellate case law.[v]
 However, the Texas Penal Code requires that a person—in order to be convicted of an offense—must voluntarily engage in conduct.[vi]
 How this arises in a DWI case is the defense of automatism—which is akin to sleepwalking.
 To raise automatism, the defense must show some evidence beyond speculation that he or she was drugged.
 There must be evidence of an independent event by a third party.
 The defendant must also admit to engaging in the underlying conduct, but must show no independent judgment.[vii]
 Automatism can come up in cases involving Ambien, however taking Ambien voluntarily is not a defense.
 The defense of automatism comes up in situations such as when someone’s drink is drugged by something like GHB[viii] and then operated a vehicle.